 - A capacity of 2500 tape slots

-Backup and long term storage data for various SNIC projects and resources are stored in the tape library.
+Backup and long term storage data for various NAISS projects and resources are stored in the tape library.
 It's also used for long term storage of data in the WLCG project.

 The Worldwide LHC Computing Grid (WLCG) is a global collaboration of computer centres.
 It was launched in 2002 to provide a resource to store, distribute and analyse the 15 petabytes (15 million gigabytes) of data generated every year by the Large Hadron Collider (LHC).

 The Nordic Data Grid Facility (NDGF) is Tier-1 site for WLCG, with storage capacity and support for the Grid.
 HPC2N is a Tier-1 node, providing storage (dCache Pools) and computing services.

 Swestore is Research Data Storage Infrastructure operated by the National Academic Infrastructure for Supercomputing in Sweden (NAISS).

 The resources provided by Swestore are made available through open procedures such that the best Swedish research is supported and new research is facilitated.
 The purpose of Swestore allocations, granted by Swedish National Allocations Committee (SNAC), is to provide large scale data storage for “live” or “working” research data, also known as active research data.